 Mette Ingvartsen is a Danish choreographer and dancer.
 From 1999 she studied in Amsterdam and Brussels where she in 2004 graduated from the performing arts school P.A.R.T.S.
 Her first performance “Manual Focus” (2003) was made while she was still studying.
-Since then she has initiated several research projects and made numerous performances, among others “50/50” (2004), “to come” (2005), “Why We Love Action” (2006), “It’s in The Air (2008) and GIANT CITY (2009) – performances questioning affect, perception and sensation in relation to bodily representation.
+Her early pieces comprise among others of 50/50 (2004), to come (2005), It’s in The Air (2008) and GIANT CITY (2009) – performances questioning affect, perception and sensation in relation to bodily representation.
 Her work is characterized by hybridity and engages in extending choreographic practices by combining dance and movement with other domains such as visual art, technology, language and theory.

-Mette Ingvartsen holds a PhD in choreography from UNIARTS / Lunds University in Sweden.
+She holds a PhD in choreography from UNIARTS / Lunds University in Sweden.

 Besides making, performing, writing and lecturing, her practice also includes teaching and sharing research through workshops with students at universities and art schools.
 She has collaborated and performed with Xavier Le Roy, Bojana Cvejic, Jan Ritsema and Boris Charmatz, as well as invested in collective research projects such as the artist platform EVERYBODYS (2005-2010) for which she co-edited everybodys publications, the educational project Six Months, One Location (2008) and the performative conference The Permeable Stage (2016-ongoing).